Pale legume bug (Lygus elisus)

 Pest description and crop damage Adult lygus bugs are oval, about 0.19 inch long with a light yellow 'V' on the back.
-The bugs feed on developing leaves, flowers and fruit, which kills the tissue around the feeding site and can cause cat -facing damage, a fruit deformity that occurs when cells surrounding the feeding site continue to grow as the fruit matures.
+There are three species that attack tree fruits and the body color may be green or brown.
+The bugs feed on developing leaves, flowers and fruit.
+Most fruit damage occurs shortly after bloom on fruitlets.
+Dimpling and deep pitting of fruit are indications of early feeding damage.
+Cat-facing damage is a fruit deformity that occurs when cells surrounding the dead cells at the feeding site continue to grow as the fruit matures, resulting in severely misshapen fruit.

-Biology and life history These insects overwinter as adults in protected areas such as leaf debris, in bark cracks or similar.
+Biology and life history These insects overwinter as adults in protected areas such as leaf debris, in bark cracks or similar spaces.
 Adults become active in early spring, feeding on buds of trees and shrubs before moving to other plants.
 Eggs are laid in the stems and other tissues of host plants.
-The nymphs hatch and feed.
 There may be several generations per year.

 Spring and summer